 pwbm is available as a snap in the Snap Store.
 The snap bundles everything needed to function, including

 snap install pwbm

 Note: due to the unfinished nature of

 pwbm, it's currently only available in the

-Alternatively just clone this repo and run the shell script.
+Alternatively just clone the repo and run the shell script.
 You'll also need

 pwbm with a URL you'd like it to archive.
 This does not currently initiate a snapshot of that page.